The Good Schools Guide Review of Birkenhead School, Prenton, CH43 2JD

 Strong pretty well all round, results well ahead of local selective grammars, its main competitors.
-2012 A level: 70 per cent A*-B (81 in 2011) with 44 per cent A*/A. Majority opt for maths and science (excellent results); largest humanities entries in history, economics and English.
-GCSE 56 per cent A*/A. Clearly policy of offering (and staffing) wide option range across only three-form entry pays off in terms of small classes and sets, eg language choice from Latin, Greek, French, German, Spanish.
+In 2013 A level: 22 per cent A*/A, 85 per cent A*/B. Majority opt for maths and science (excellent results); largest humanities entries in history, economics and English.
+GCSE 75 per cent A*/A. Clearly policy of offering (and staffing) wide option range across only three-form entry pays off in terms of small classes and sets, eg language choice from Latin, Greek, French, German, Spanish.
 Separate sciences for most to GCSE.

 Special needs coordinated by staff member, now helped by three part-time learning support teachers.
 Parents pay for one-to-one tuition.
 Not much staff turnover - very nice place to teach and live.
 A general impression of fervent commitment to setting high classroom standards - and indeed to life outside the classroom.